Ontario Health Insurance Plan

 The ministry may require supporting documentation to validate your address information and may request information on any other practice addresses.
 In addition, you may be contacted to verify and/or update your address data currently on file with the ministry.

-Process to Register for an OHIP Billing Number
+Process to register for an OHIP billing number

-How do I get an OHIP billing number?
+How to get an OHIP billing number

-You must complete the “Application for OHIP Billing Number for Health Care Professionalsform (3384-83) and return to the ministry for processing.
+You must complete the Application for OHIP Billing Number for Health Care Professionals form (3384-83) and return to the ministry for processing.
 Please submit by one of the following methods:

 • scanning original and sending by email

-• Faxing original to (613)-545-5848
+• faxing original to (613)-545-5848

-• Mailing original to:
+• mailing original to:

 Ministry of Health